Introduction

 "1" "2" "3"

-so you can execute any function as a main function, as long as it accepts varargs arguments.
+so you can execute any function as a main function, as long as it accepts the number of provided arguments.

 When invoking bb